20main/osmake/README.md

 ### At first

-You can do

-	make build

-This will sync with the latest sources and compile them.
+Get the the latest sources available and compile them:

-Then, to install
+	make

+Install in the directory of your choice:

 	make install dir=/path/to/destination

-Multiple install can be done, for example
+Also, multiple install can be done, for example

 	make install dir=/home/opensim/sim1
     make install dir=/home/opensim/sim2
     make install dir=/home/opensim/sim3

-The actions of building and installing can be run in one command
+The actions of building and installing can be done in one command

-	make build install dir=/path/to/destination
+	make && make install dir=/path/to/destination

 Other options available are 'user' and 'group' to specify the user and group owner of the files, in this case you will need to use sudo.
 If user is provided without group, the group will be the same as user.

 For example:

-	make build
 	sudo make install dir=/home/opensim/sim1 user=opensim group=staff

 Sources origin defaults to git://github.com/francogrid/sim.git, you can choose another repo with 'repo' option, i.e.

-	make build repo=git://opensimulator.org/git/opensim
+	make repo=git://opensimulator.org/git/opensim

-### Other actions available

-Clean the source tree

-	make clean

-Clean and update the source tree

-	make update

-Update, build and install

-	make upgrade dir=/path/to/destination